|

 Mountain

-If you like skiing and snowboarding, check out Shames Mountain located
+If you like downhill skiing and snowboarding, check out Shames Mountain

-35 km (22 miles) west of Terrace towards Prince
+located 35 km (22 miles) west of Terrace towards Prince Rupert on

-Rupert on Hwy 16.
-Look for the sign on Hwy 16 and then head
+Hwy 16.
+Look for the sign on Hwy 16 and then head into some awesome

 Onion